Decentralized Finance (DeFi): Definition and Use in Compliance

 What is Decentralized Finance (DeFi)?

 DeFi is a category of financial services running on public blockchain networks, where smart contracts replace the intermediaries that normally process transactions.
 No bank approves the loan.
 No broker executes the trade.
 Code does it automatically when predefined conditions are met.
+Automated market makers, lending protocols, yield aggregators, cross-chain bridges, and stablecoin pools all work this way.

 The core architecture has three components.
 Smart contracts are self-executing code that holds and transfers assets when specific conditions are satisfied.
 Liquidity pools are user-supplied asset reserves from which trades and loans are funded.
 Non-custodial wallets give users direct control of their private keys, so no third party holds their assets at any point.
 When a user swaps tokens on Uniswap, they're interacting with a smart contract, not with a company processing their order.

 For a compliance officer, these technical facts have direct operational consequences.
 Most DeFi protocols have no account creation requirement, no identity check, and no transaction limits at the protocol layer.
 The blockchain address is the account.
 Anyone with a compatible wallet and internet access can interact.
 Some protocols add front-end restrictions like blocking certain IP addresses, but these are trivially bypassed using direct contract calls, which makes front-end controls a weak compliance lever.
+For legitimate users the appeal is censorship-resistant access to financial services.
+For criminals, the same architecture means no account opening, no identity check, and no transaction monitoring by any counterparty.

 The scale is real.
 During the 2021 peak, over $160 billion in assets was locked in DeFi protocols, according to Chainalysis.
 Even at lower 2023 and 2024 figures, DeFi represents a meaningful share of global crypto transaction volume.
 Ethereum hosts the most activity, but Binance Smart Chain, Polygon, Arbitrum, and Avalanche have each built significant DeFi ecosystems, each with different data characteristics for investigators tracing fund flows.
+The Chainalysis 2024 Crypto Crime Report tracked $22.2 billion in illicit on-chain activity in 2023, with DeFi protocols representing a growing share of layering activity.
+Precise figures are uncertain given the pseudonymous nature of blockchain transactions, but the directional trend is not.

 How is Decentralized Finance (DeFi) used in practice?